Skip to Main Content

-The below herbs may help reduce inflammation.
+The herbs listed below may help reduce inflammation.
 They also can increase the risk of bleeding.
-People who take blood-thinning medications -- such as aspirin, clopidogrel (Plavix), or warfarin (Coumadin) -- should ask their doctor before taking them.
+People who take blood-thinning medications, such as aspirin, clopidogrel (Plavix), or warfarin (Coumadin), should ask their doctor before taking them.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of bursitis based on their knowledge and experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 Acupuncture can help reduce swelling and inflammation, and relieve pain.

 Although no well-designed scientific studies have looked at whether chiropractic treatment helps bursitis, chiropractors often treat persons with this condition.
 They report that some persons have less pain and increased range of motion.
 Chiropractors are likely to use other treatments in addition to spine and joint manipulation, such as ice massage and ultrasound therapy, in treating bursitis.

 Exercising the muscles around your joints will help reduce pressure on the joint and bursa.
 Gentle yoga may help bursitis by increasing flexibility and reducing muscle tension.
 Other movement therapies, such as Pilates and Tai Chi, may also help improve muscle and ligament strength and reduce the tension caused by repetitive motions.